superhero/js.core/doc/book/2-code-quality/code-structure.md

 Semantic code is self documented and self explainable.
 Code that explains it self must cover **what** the code does, **how** the code does what it does and **when** the code does what it does.
 Using a domain language for semantic definition is an approach that offers a meaning from domain experts perspective.
 In a higher resolution, at a lower level, technical details are of greater value.
 From the perspective of an implementer, the domain language has value, but so does a logical definition of **how** the problem has been solved.
 The semantic model should therefor reflect a domain specific language as well as being defined by logical concepts.

-Eric Evans express the importance of defining an ubiquitous language - a domain specific language that is recognizable by the stakeholders.
-Such an approach has great value to the modeled solution from many perspectives.
-Evans also defined many logical concepts that is useful in the same model, but of grater importance in a higher resolution, where the maintenance workers operate.
+Eric Evans express the importance of defining a ubiquitous language - a domain specific language that is recognizable by the stakeholders.
+Such an approach has great value to the modeled solution.
+The stakeholders are able to have a conversation with the technical team about the different components the solution is composed by, improving collaboration across departments.

 ### **Perspective**